 - Regardless of what you look like, don’t submit a headshot that has other people’s body parts cropped out around your face.

-- When framing a shot, it’s important to make sure horizon straight, that there are no distracting objects in view and that you’ve chosen the best camera angle.
+- When framing a shot, it’s important to make sure the horizon is straight, that there are no distracting objects in view, and that you’ve chosen the best camera angle.
 All these small improvements make for a big difference in quality.

 - To make your image stand out, use a minimal background.
 A white wall or tree – pick one and make sure the background is not bigger than you are.

 - Avoid wearing any piece of clothing with words on it, and use solid colors or understated patterns instead.
 Words and flashy patterns will distract viewers from appreciating the beauty of your profile!

 - Skip the suit – wear something that suits your work style instead.
 A classic neckline is best.